yehjxraymond/geeksg-blog/content/blog/how-to-build-a-program-that-cannot-do-the-wrong-thing-illustrated-with-typescript.md

   - typescript
   - code kata
 ---
-As a junior developer I was very concerned about getting things done.
+As a junior developer, I was very concerned about getting things done.
 With any task, how to make things work concerned me the most.
-Learning to do test driven development (TDD) comes a long way to help me make sure the code works as I intended - for both positive and negative examples.
-However, as I come across the "Representable/Valid Principle" introduced in [James Koppel's Advanced Software Design Web Course](https://jameskoppelcoaching.com/advanced-software-design-web-course/), I found out that I can write code that that not just does the right thing but also can't do the wrong thing.
+Learning to do test-driven development (TDD) comes a long way to help me make sure the code works as I intended - for both positive and negative examples.
+However, as I come across the "Representable/Valid Principle" introduced in [James Koppel's Advanced Software Design Web Course](https://jameskoppelcoaching.com/advanced-software-design-web-course/), I found out that I can write code that not just does the right thing but also can't do the wrong thing.

 ## It starts with representable states